We’ve all been there.

 What They Can Do For Your Business

-A really good PO can step in, assess an overall business situation, identify needs and goals, and develop a customized organizational system for an aspect of the business.
+A really good PO can step in, assess an overall business situation, identify needs and goals, and develop a customized organizational system for many aspects of the business.
 Some can even help with project management initiation and implementation.

-I’ll talk more about this in a moment, but if you have a small business and need a Professional Organizer, make sure they have experience with a structure like yours (not to mention the systems).
+If you have a small business and need a Professional Organizer, definitely make sure they have experience with a structure like yours (not to mention the systems).

 What They Can’t Do For You

-Unlike the same section in my Daily Money Management Hand Guide, I couldn’t find definitive information on what a PO can’t or won’t do for you.
+Unlike a Daily Money Manager, I couldn’t find definitive information on what a Professional Organizer can’t or won’t do for you.

 However, here are a few of things most POs won’t do.

-How Do You Know If You Need One?
+How to Know If You Need a Professional Organizer

-- Chronic disorganization (i.e. stress inducing and quality of life reducing)
+- Chronic disorganization, especially the kind causing stress and quality of life issues

-POs may network with local neighborhood associations, Geriatric Care Managers, non-profits, the AARP, or social workers, but they don’t have typical hang out spots.
+Professional Organizers may network with local neighborhood associations, Geriatric Care Managers, non-profits, the AARP, or social workers, but they don’t have typical hangout spots.

-The best bet is searching online for one near you or one that offers virtual services (if nobody’s close to you).
-And I’d suggest looking for a PO in another country that offers virtual services if you can’t find a suitable one in your own.
+The best bet is searching online for one near you or one that offers virtual services if nobody’s close to you (or even in your country).

 In the U.S.

-Note: If you click on the link to “Country”, you can search for NAPO certified POs in countries like Brazil, France, and Israel.
-As of October 2012, there are very few results for these countries, but this could change over time.
+Note: If you click on the link to “Country,” you can search for NAPO certified POs in countries like Brazil, France, and Israel.
+As of May 2015, there are few results for most countries outside of North America, but this will change over time.